Are you looking for something to watch tonight? Peruse fantastic movies based on books.

 Did the movie do the book justice?
 Was there an instance where you enjoyed the movie better than the book?

 Were you ever upset that a movie diverged too much from the book?
-Lastly, what do you consider to be the best movies from books?
+Lastly, what do you consider to be the best movies based on books?

-Let us know your favorite (and least favorite) movies based on novels in the comments.
+Let us know your favorite (and least favorite) books that are movies in the comments.